► VW T-Roc Cabriolet confirmed

 No firm product details have been issued yet, but the official design sketch below points to a compact three-door convertible in the spirit of the Golf or Audi A3 rag-tops.

-The original rendering suggested a louvred huge sunroof like on the Fiat 500C, but our latest spyshots point to a more conventional, fully opening convertible roof.
-Officials are remaining tight-lipped on the exact hood design.
+The original rendering suggested a louvred huge sunroof like on the Fiat 500C, but our latest spyshots point to a conventional, fully opening convertible roof.
+Officials are remaining tight-lipped on the exact hood design, although our new pictures reveal rather more of the mechanism than Wolfsburg would like...

 VW T-Roc Cabriolet: the boss explains why